FACULTY & STAFF

 Logging In – To log into Moodle, go to moodle.latech.edu.
 If you do not know your username, you can locate it by accessing the Directory Lookup for Louisiana Tech.
 If you are a new user or need to change your password, you will need to select “Forgot password” and fill in your username, BOSS Pin, CWID, and Birth Date.
 If you do not have this information, contact the Registrar Office at 2176.

 Accessing Your Courses – To access your course(s) in Moodle, open the “My Courses” menu in the top menu bar.
 Courses should be categorized as follows: Quarter > College > Course.
 [Ex.
 Fall 2016 > Liberal Arts > ENGL 101 001.]
 Courses can also be accessed by selecting “My Moodle” on the blue bar at the top of the page.

 Changing Your Course Format – In Moodle, courses can have a topic or weekly format.
 To change your format, click on the Administration wheel in the upper-right corner and “Edit settings” in the “Administration” block and select a new format from the “Format” drop down menu.
 [NOTE: The only other features that you are allowed to change in the course settings is the “Description” and “Groups”.
 Changing any other features may cause issues within your course.]

 Quickmail – Instructors can send students messages through their courses in Moodle by accessing Quickmail.
-This can be especially helpful when trying to contact all of the students of an individual course at once.
-To add Quickmail to your course, “Turn editing on” at the top right and locate the “Add a block” feature at the bottom left.
-Locate and select “Quickmail”.
-Once the page refreshes, a Quickmail block should appear at the bottom left of your screen.
+This can be especially helpful when trying to contact all of the students enrolled in a course at once.
+To add Quickmail to your course, open your course from the “My Courses” menu and then click the “Course Dashboard” link below the Table of Contents.
+On the Course Dashboard page, click the “Edit blocks” button beneath the icons at the top of the page and locate the “Add a block” feature at the bottom of the page.
+Open the drop-down menu and select “Quickmail”.
+Once the page refreshes, a Quickmail block should appear.
 [NOTE: This will not apply to all of your courses in Moodle.
 You will have to add a Quickmail block to each course.]